- Community Grants range from a minimum of $250 to the maximum grant of $2,500.

 - Organizations must submit an online application to be considered for funding.

-- Walmart and the Walmart Foundation have identified four core areas of giving.
-To ensure that your application has the best chance of being funded, the proposed use of the grant should fit within these areas of giving: Hunger Relief & Healthy Eating, Sustainability, Women's Economic Empowerment or Career Opportunity.
-Specifically, our stores, clubs and logistics facilities should focus on local organizations with programs working in Hunger Relief & Healthy Eating, as well as other programs that align with the Foundation’s areas of giving.
-However, programs that do not align with these areas may be given consideration.
+Walmart and the Walmart Foundation have identified four core areas of giving: Hunger Relief & Healthy Eating, Sustainability, Women's Economic Empowerment and Career Opportunity.
+To ensure that your application has the best chance of being funded, the proposed use of the grant should fit within one of these areas of giving.
+Primary consideration for the Community Grant program is to support local organizations with programs that align with Walmart and the Foundation’s areas of giving.
+However, programs that do not align with these areas may also be given consideration.
+These include programs that are geared toward strengthening the local communities, for example: local organizations providing health and dental screenings, support for local police and fire departments and local school-based initiatives.
 If you are applying for funding through a Sam’s Club location, additional focus areas are considered.
 Learn more about the Sam’s Club Giving Program.

 - An organization holding a current tax-exempt status under Section 501(c)(3), (4), (6) or (19) of the Internal Revenue Code;